 Location: Lowell Center, 610 Langdon St., University of Wisconsin, Madison, Wisconsin

-Lodging: Meals and lodging are available to participants adjacent to the workshop sites.
-Click here to learn more about the lodging and workshop facilities.
+Lodging: Meals and lodging are available to participants at or near the workshop site.
+Click here to learn more about lodging and workshop facilities.

 Note to Integral Thinkers

-Integral fans interested in new applications of integral theory are welcome to attend.
+Integral fans interested in new applications of the integral theory are welcome to attend.
 With that said, please be forewarned that this is not a course on integral theory.
-The primary focus of this course is on the skills and practice of facilitation and collaboration; though it is informed by integral theory, we do not adhere to every letter of integral law.
+The primary focus of this course is on the skills and practice of facilitation and collaboration; though it is informed by integral theory, we do not adhere to every letter of “integral law”.

 QUESTIONS ABOUT THE WORKSHOP?